Gravitational relaxation of electroweak hierarchy problem: Running gravitational relaxation

-In the previous section, we have discussed how our scenarios can alleviate the large Higgs mass and the cosmological constant via rescaling the metric.
-In this section, we discuss the running gravitational relaxation scenario~\cite{Kobakhidze:2015jya} where we treat the (dilatonic) scalar field $\chi$ as the quantum field and consider the renormalisation group (RG) running behaviors \footnote{ In the review papers~\cite{Polyakov:1982ug,Polyakov:2000fk}, Polyakov proposed that the cosmological constant could be screened by the IR behavior of the unknown quantum gravity theory.}.
+In the previous section, we have discussed how modified gravity can alleviate the large Higgs mass and the cosmological constant by using the conformal transformation.
+In this section, we discuss the running gravitational relaxation scenario \footnote{ Polyakov proposed that the cosmological constant could be screened by the IR behavior of quantum gravity and the behavior can be translated by the RG running of the auxiliary gravitational field~\cite{Polyakov:1982ug,Polyakov:2000fk}.
+The electroweak hierarchy is also discussed by Ref.~\cite{Kobakhidze:2015jya}.} in which we treat the dilatonic scalar field $\chi$ as the quantum field and consider the renormalisation group (RG) running behaviors

 For simplicity, we consider the action for the Higgs sector in Jordan frame as follows:

-where we assume that the (dilatonic) scalar $\chi$ satisfy
+where we assume that the dilatonic scalar $\chi$ satisfy